-Adopting a cloud-based CRM can have a significant, positive impact on an organization.
-With information centralized and repetitive tasks automated, you can ensure your team focuses on the important things: building relationships with clients and leads and selling your product.
+Adopting a cloud-based CRM can have a significant, positive impact on an organization and its bottom line.
+With information centralized and repetitive tasks automated, you can ensure your team focuses on the important things: better team collaboration, building relationships with clients and leads, improving customer engagement and selling your product.

 Having cloud CRM software means having access to information at all times, regardless of location, laid out in clear dashboards and an easy-to-understand representation of your sales pipeline.